Nakishev/MarkaStandards/README.md

 - feature/jd-user-login
 - bugfix/mp-database-connection

+### Technology Stack and Tooling Approval

+- Customer alignment: Project technology stack (languages, frameworks, databases, cloud services) must be agreed with the customer and approved by the Tech Lead/Architect/Team Lead.
+- Internal tools and services: Any new 3rd-party development tool/service to be used within Marka’s infrastructure must be pre-approved by the CTO and an infrastructure engineer/admin, and must comply with company security, licensing, and data-protection policies.
+- Network resources: Opening ports, changing firewall rules, VNet/VPN changes, exposing public endpoints, or provisioning additional networked resources require prior approval by the CTO + infrastructure engineer/admin.
+Include purpose, ports/protocols, environment/scope, duration, and owner in the request.
+- Documentation: Record approved stacks and tools in the repository (README or ADRs in docs/adr/) and keep them up to date.
+Prefer using already-approved, standard tools when possible.
+- Safety first: Trial new tools in non-production/sandbox environments; do not store customer data during evaluations; remove unused tooling/services after trials.

 ### Code Style and Formatting

 Maintain high-quality, consistent, and maintainable code by establishing corporate code standards and enforcing them via automated git hooks or dedicated tasks in CI/CD pipelines.